White Elster: Name

 Although "Elster" is German for "magpie", the origin of the name has nothing to do with the bird.
-It is of Slavic origin: alstrawa = hurrying water.
+The name comes from the Indo-European root el-/ol- meaning "flow" and the Germanic ending "-str".
+Alster has the same etymology.
 The White Elster never meets the Black Elster, which flows from Lusatia into the River Elbe.
 The rivers have the names "white" and "black" to distinguish between them.

 History

 The White Elster proved disastrous to the French troops when they retreated from Leipzig in October 1813, as a part of the Napoleonic Wars.
 Józef Poniatowski, Marshal of France, drowned in the river on 19 October 1813.